-Felipe talks about various foods from his native country of Columbia.
+Felipe talks about various foods from his native country of Colombia.

 Felipe: Hello, Katherine, I'm fine, you?

 Katia: Good.
 Actually I'm starving and I wanted to ask you about food.
 What is your favorite Colombian food?

 Felipe: Well, in Colombia we have many, many different kinds of food but something that I would recommend you to eat is the bandeja.
 Bandeja paisa is a traditional Colombian food and it's made out of meat, fried meat, potatoes.
 You would also have salad, rice, corn and some sausages.
 That's really, really delicious.
 That's something I recommend you to try.